mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/translation.md

 of this page?
 By default, SilverStripe core doesn't provide any switching of languages through sessions or browser cookies.
 As a SEO-friendly CMS, it contains all this information in the URL.
-Each page in SilverStripe is aware of its translations through the //getTranslations()// method.
+Each page in SilverStripe is aware of its translations through the *getTranslations()* method.
 We can use this method in our template to build a simple language switcher.
 It shows all available translations in an unordered list with links to the same page in a different language.
 The example below can be inserted in any of your templates, for example *themes/blackcandy/templates/Layout/Page.ss*.